CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Detailed Design

-To address the aforementioned \textbf{C1}, we develop the core reasoning engine, \core, based on the open-source LLM, within \textit{SpecTrainer} to capture the cross-sentence and cross-clause relationships from the complex 3GPP specifications.
-To enable it to generalize and reason in 3GPP specifications, we expose \core to broad information to obtain the cellular specification domain knowledge in the following two steps.
+We develop the core reasoning engine, \core, on top of open-source LLMs, in \textit{SpecAdaptation} to capture the cross-sentence and cross-clause relationships from the complex 3GPP specifications.
+To enable it to generalize and reason in 3GPP specifications, we expose \core to broad information to obtain cellular specification domain knowledge in the following two steps.

 \textbf{Cross-sentence/clause relation preserving data sanitation.} To ensure \core can be exposed to the broad cellular network domain knowledge, we begin by collecting and curating 5G and 4G technical specifications from the 3GPP portal~\cite{3GPP_Specs_2025} as the corpus for training.
-To ensure consistency and clarity, we sanitize the specifications by (a) removing redundant spaces, extraneous line breaks, and leading symbols (e.g., dots, bullets, hyphens), (b) trimming trailing punctuation, (c) discarding empty parentheses and special unicode characters, and (d) removing tables and figures, which are usually explained or demonstrated in texts. \textit{Note that, references (e.g., `as specified in subclause X.Y.Z') are preserved in the datasets, ensuring that \core can learn the cross-sentence and cross-clause relations that are neglected by state-of-the-art works~\cite{rahman2024cellularlint}.} The final dataset contains over 29,000 normalized sentences for 5G and 4G NAS and RRC specifications for educating \core.
+To ensure consistency and clarity, we sanitize the specifications by (a) removing redundant spaces, extraneous line breaks, and leading symbols (e.g., dots, bullets, hyphens), (b) trimming trailing punctuation, (c) discarding empty parentheses and special unicode characters, and (d) removing tables and figures, which are usually explained or demonstrated in texts.
+Note that, \ul{references (e.g., `as specified in subclause X.Y.Z') are preserved in the datasets}, ensuring \core can learn the cross-sentence and cross-clause relations via explicit references that are neglected by state-of-the-art works~\cite{rahman2024cellularlint}.

-\textbf{Domain knowledge exposure training.} \core is built on a pre-trained DeepSeek model~\cite{bi2024deepseek}.
-Using a pre-trained LLM instead of training a model from scratch offers two major benefits: (1) reduced time and computational resources are required for training, which can minimize the need for extensive computational resources; (2) a pre-trained model provides a robust foundation with a higher baseline accuracy and better generalization due to previous training on extensive and diverse data.
-After training \core with the preprocessed dataset, \core obtains the domain knowledge in mobile networks with critical interdependencies preserved.